 Lindsey Jorgensen, AuD, PhD

-Assistant Professor, University of South Dakota
+Associate Professor University of South Dakota

-MA: University of Pittsburgh, 2007
+MS: Audiology, University of Pittsburgh, 2007

 AuD: Audiology, University of Pittsburgh, 2008

-PhD: University of Pittsburgh, 2012
+PhD: Audiology, University of Pittsburgh, 2012

 Why are you interested in serving on the Academy board?

 I believe that AAA is the best representative of Audiologists on a national level.
 Our organization is one whose goal is to support the current and future practice of audiology; I want to be a part of the board to help in this process.
 I am excited to be given the opportunity to run for Board of Directors.
 I would like to make a difference in the process and policy of Academy and audiology as a profession.
 My experiences as a chair of the Membership Committee has given me the opportunity to listen to the desires and needs of the Academy membership; I hope to continue to represent the voice of the membership in a board member capacity.